pkmn/engine/src/lib/gen1/README.md

   the Pokémon already knows, PP deduction for using either the original move of the mimicked move will instead deduct PP for whichever appears at the lower move slot index and the PP will be allowed to go negative (effectively allowing for infinite PP use).
-- **Mirror Move**: Mirror Move should not copy a "charge" move during its first turn of charging but should instead copy the move that was used prior to the "charge" move being used (i.e. "charging" should not set the last used move).
-Partial trapping moves misbehave when used via Mirror Move (though Pokémon Showdown has its own weird behavior and does not implement the [partial trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) that exists on the cartridge).
+- **Mirror Move**: Partial trapping moves misbehave when used via Mirror Move (though Pokémon Showdown has its own weird behavior and does not implement the [partial trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) that exists on the cartridge).
-- **Metronome**: In addition to the issues with partial trapping moves or Counter, Metronome and Mirror Move cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
+- **Metronome**: In addition to the issues with partial trapping moves or Counter, Metronome and Mirror Move cannot mutually call each other due to broken tracking of the last used move with respect to charging moves, and even with this bug fixed they cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
 - **Bide**: In addition to the `last_damage` issues covered above (which result in Bide often inflicting the wrong amount of accumulated damage), on Pokémon Showdown Bide can erroneously last an extra turn depending on whether the foe faints, Bide cannot be disabled by Disable while in